Magnetron85/Radiology-Right-Click/readme.txt

 Adapted from https://github.com/EricVanBogaert/AutoHotKey-for-Radiology.
 Thank you Eric Van Bogaert!
 To use, highlight a sentence in a radiology report and right click.
 It will display a message box with nodule descriptors and copy the recommendation into the report at the end of the highlighted sentence.

-This uses a heuristic approach to analyzing the language, so it may not work for all cases.
+This uses a heuristic and semi-statistical approach to analyzing the language, so it may not work for all cases.
 Some important caveats:
 - It accepts 1-3 measurements separated by "x" with optional spaces.
 Must have "mm" or "cm" at the end e.g. 1.0 x 2.0 x 3.0 cm, 1.0x2.0 mm, or 1 mm
 - It will always use the single number or average of the two largest measurements for Fleischner category.
 - It will always categoirize a calcified nodule as benign and not recommend follow-up